-Rikard’s Mill Historical Park is owned and operated by the Monroe County Heritage Museums (MCHM).
-The park is located on Flat Creek near Beatrice, AL in Monroe County.
+Rikard’s Mill Historical Park is owned and operated by the Monroe County Heritage Museums.
+The park is located just north of Beatrice on Flat Creek.

-The Rikard’s Mill site is now operated as a historical park.
-The park includes the restored Rikard grist mill as well as a number of other features.
+MCHM established the Rikard’s Mill site as a historical park.
+In addition to Rikard’s Mill, the park now contains a number of other features.
 These include a mule-driven syrup mill, barn exhibit, blacksmith shop, “pioneer” cabin and a covered bridge gift shop.
 The MCHM stages activities in the park that are dedicated to the preservation of past folk traditions.
 These include an annual Syrup-Making Day event each November and Pioneer Days (for School Children).

 Source: “Rikard’s Mill” Brochure published by Monroe Heritage Museums

 For additional details about this park including contact information, go to MonroeCountyMuseum.org/RikardsMill.